ram0071989/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Total Number of NA rows is 2304"
 ```

-Filling up of the NA values based on averages of the interval
+Filling up of the NA values based on averages of the interval.
+The strategy used here, is to gather the average for each interval and then use that average to input the missing values.
+In this case the decimal averages have been rounded off owing to an increase or decrease in the averages.
+This round off has been done as the number of steps cannot be an integer value

 ```r
 newData <- data